danish-mar/Paimons-Vault/README.md

 ```

 ### `pwmgr add <label>`
 Add a new password entry to your vault.
-You'll be prompted for a username and password.
+You'll be prompted for a username, password, and optional notes.

 ```bash
 pwmgr add my_genshin_account
 ```

 ### `pwmgr get <label>`
 Retrieve and display a password entry from your vault.
 If your session has expired, you'll be prompted for your TOTP code.
+This will also display any associated notes.

 ```bash
 pwmgr get my_genshin_account
 ```

 ### `pwmgr list`
 List all labels and usernames stored in your vault.
+An indicator will show if an entry has associated notes.

 ```bash
 pwmgr list